TalaoDAO/AltMe/assets/privacy/privacy_en_2.md

 ## Storage of Personal Information

 Your personal information is securely stored on your smartphone in the form of signed files.
 Talao does not retain personal data used to issue identity credentials.
-For credentials produced with the assistance of third-party companies like Docaposte or Yoti, please refer to their respective terms and conditions regarding data retention.
+Third-party companies, Docaposte and Yoti, are collecting and storing face data temporarily on their servers.

 ## Data Retention

 At Talao, we prioritize the protection of your data and practice minimal data collection.
 We only retain essential user information, specifically email addresses and phone numbers, which allow us to maintain contact with our users for the purpose of enhancing the quality of our services.
 We do not store any other personal information unless explicitly provided by the user for identity verification purposes.
+Face data is destroyed after a few seconds when provided to Yoti (AI age detection) and 48h when provided to ID360.

 Our data retention policy is designed with your privacy in mind: \